DaleLore/daily_co/README-steps.md

 # How to set up Daily.co video calls
 ## Connect to Daily.co by loading the library in a script tag

 The easiest way to get started is to load this library from unpkg, and add a couple of lines of code to your web page or app.
-We're goign to embed a Daily prebuilt into our files.
+We're going to embed a Daily prebuilt into our files.
 You can refer to the docs where it mentions it: https://docs.daily.co/prebuilt#step-by-step-guide-embed-daily-prebuilt

 You can just copy and paste this exact code into the `<head>` of your HTML file.